stephengacheru/usehover.github.io/index.md

 }
 {% endhighlight %}

+### 2. Add your API key

-2. Add your API key to your Android Manifest:
+Add your API key to your Android Manifest:

 {% highlight xml %}
 <meta-data